 State and federal funding is provided to schools for student work-study programs.
 This funding is limited and is awarded on a first-come, first-serve basis until funds are exhausted.
 Once placed in a job, students may work up to 20 hours per week until the awarded amount is earned – generally for a semester.

-UTB and TSC college work-study participants are paid the federal minimum hourly rate.
+UTB work-study participants are paid the federal minimum hourly rate.